 People often underestimate the amount of time needed to implement projects, particularly when they're not familiar with the work that needs to be done.

-For instance, they may not take into account unexpected events or urgent high priority work; and they may fail to allow for the full complexity of the job.
-Clearly, this is likely to have serious negative consequences further down the line.
+For instance, they may not take into account unexpected events or urgent, high-priority work; and they may fail to allow for the full complexity of the job.
+Clearly, this will likely have serious negative consequences further down the line.

-This is why it's important to estimate time accurately, if your project is to be successful.
-In this article, we explore some of the estimating methods that you can use for making good time estimates.
+This is why it's important to estimate time accurately if your project is to be successful.
+In this article, we explore some of the methods that you can use for making good time estimates.

 Accurate time estimation is a crucial skill in project management.
 Without it, you won't know how long your project will take, and you won't be able to get commitment from the people who need to sign it off.